5 Goals for Next School Year!

 - I love using fitness/warm activities that allow the students to pick and choose the exercises.
 I have a few that I've regularly used in the past but I need to develop more.
 As I create these, I will be sharing here!

 - We would also like to use pedometers to track student activity while in class.
 I believe this will help students gain a more realistic understanding of their activity and effort level.
 This would also create an opportunity to enhance student ownership of learning as it reinforces accountability.

 Create an intentional focus on character education

 - Click here to check out my post about integrating character education into the curriculum

-Develop year-long health health curriculum targeting each components of wellness
+Develop a year-long health curriculum targeting each dimension of wellness

 Two health days per month rather than a three-week unit + a three-year progression of learning (6th-8th grade)